pupilfirst/pupilfirst/docs/users/exporting_data.md

 5. The string `RP`, with a yellow background indicates that the student has submitted work, but that its **r**eview is **p**ending.

 If a student (or team) has submitted work on a target more than once, then the cell will include that data as well.
 For example, if there is a target with two evaluation criteria, and a student has submitted twice, then the data might look like this: `1,2;2,3`, where `1,2` is the grading for the first submission and `2,3`, for the second.

+### User Standings

+This sheet contains the user standings of the selected students in the export.
+Each row represents a user standing of a student, It contains the User ID, Email Address, Name, Standing Name, Reason, Created At, Created by, Archived At, and Archived by columns.
+The user standings of a student are ordered by the created date in descending order.

 ## How to use exports